Requalification to GMP Annex 1

 * performed according to a risk assessment documented as part of the CCS.
 However, required for filling zones (e.g. when filling terminally sterilised products) and background to Grade A RABS.

-Appropriate requalification consisting of at least the above tests should also be carried out following completion of remedial action implemented to rectify an out-of-compliance equipment or facility condition or after changes to equipment, facility or processes.
+Appropriate requalification consisting of at least the tests on the left should also be carried out following completion of remedial action implemented to rectify an out-of-compliance equipment or facility condition or after changes to equipment, facility or processes.
 The significance of a change should be determined through the change management process.
 Examples of changes to be considered include but are not limited to the following:

 i.
 Change in the operational use of the cleanroom, or of the operational setting parameters of the HVAC system.